 The conventional view is that an organism’s form is an expression of a “genetic program”, that cancer is produced by rogue clonal genetic mutants, and that organisms capable of regeneration possess magical regeneration “genes” that trigger unconscious regenerative programs.
 There is good evidence that this biomechanical model is wrong.
 If an alternative view is adopted, one that examines the issues of morphogenesis, cancer and regeneration in holistic bio-energetic terms then the total organismic environment, respiratory intensity, and consciousness appear to come to the fore as the key issues in understanding these subjects.

 In order to think about and understand morphogenesis, cancer and regeneration we need to think in terms of fields or at least field like effects, the current medical culture mired in reductionism neglects such ideas, but developmental fields of various sorts clearly have a functional reality.
-The essential quality of a field model is non-locality, a point is influenced by the larger whole in which it finds itself, the organism is a sensitive coherent whole, this is obvious to everyone except the reductionist authorities.
+The essential quality of a field model is holism, a point is influenced by the larger whole in which it finds itself, the organism is a sensitive coherent whole, this is obvious to everyone except the reductionist authorities.

 Epigenetic factors play key roles in pattern formation, these include, chemical gradients, electrical gradients, environmental stimuli, cell-cell contacts, all of these factors have in common metabolic processes, including both generation by respiratory processes and the ability to modulate respiration.